EllenCGomes/EllenCGomes/README.md

 <h2 align="center">  ABOUT ME </h2>
 <br>
 <p>
-:woman_student:    A Brazilian with a degree in Physiotherapy and now transitioning to Technology by pursuing a degree in Software Development at [FIAP](https://www.fiap.com.br/).
+:woman_student:    A Brazilian with a degree in Physiotherapy and now transitioning to Technology by pursuing a degree in Software Development.

 :open_book:    Currently learning Python, SQL, HTML5, CSS3 and PHP